 1. The Income Approach

-Of the three, the income approach is typically given the most consideration for a commercial property like a shopping mall.
-With it, there are two steps to estimating value.
+Of the three approaches, the income approach is typically given the most consideration for a commercial property like a shopping mall.
+With the income approach, there are two steps for estimating a shopping mall’s value.

-The first is to determine the amount of stabilized Net Operating Income that a property produces.
+The first step is to determine the amount of stabilized Net Operating Income that a shopping mall produces.
 This requires an assessment of a property’s income from rents and all other sources (fees, parking rent, etc).
 And, it requires an estimate of a property’s operating expenses like taxes, insurance, and maintenance.
 When expenses are subtracted from income, the resulting metric is Net Operating Income.
 While this task may seem relatively simple, it is not.
-It requires a significant amount of research, reviews of property financial statements, and an assessment of how they compare to similar properties in the same market.
+It requires a significant amount of research, reviews of property financial statements, and an assessment of how the shopping mall compares to similar properties in the same market.
 Every line item must be justified and verified with supporting data.

 Once the NOI figure is obtained, the next step is to apply a “capitalization rate” to it.
 Cap rate in real estate is the ratio of a property’s income to its value, but in a valuation exercise this component is unknown.
 So, the analyst or appraiser will review recent sales of comparable properties in the same market to see what cap rate they sold for.
 Then, they will use this information to inform a cap rate estimate for the property they are trying to value.
 NOI divided by the cap rate results in a value.
 For example, if a shopping mall has NOI of $1,000,000 and a cap rate of 7%, the resulting value estimate would be $14,285,000.

 2. The Cost Approach